-Is it possible that hospital and health system leaders aren’t fully considering all of the risks and costs associated with bringing services in-house?
+Do hospital and health system leaders know risks and costs associated with bringing services in-house?
 What would a full cost/benefit analysis entail?

-Besides recruiting and credentialing, what are some of the other differentiators a company like TeamHealth can offer a hospital or health system?
+What differentiators does TeamHealth offer a hospital or health system?

-Any closing thoughts for leaders who are facing the insourcing vs. outsourcing dilemma in their hospitals?
+What advice do you have for hospital leaders considering insourcing vs. outsourcing in their hospitals?

 Replacing a hospital-based physician practice is a big decision for hospital leaders.
 It’s not an initiative taken on regularly and might be a once- or twice-per-career decision.
 We know from our experience that relying on organizations that specialize in outsourced services deserves heavy consideration, given that’s what we do all day, every day.